Azure/azureml-cheatsheets/website/docs/cheatsheet/distributed-training.md

 run = Experiment(ws, "experiment_name").submit(run_config)
 ```

+If your training script uses the parameter server strategy for distributed training, i.e. for legacy TensorFlow 1.x, you will also need to specify the number of parameter servers to use in the job, e.g. `tf_config = TensorflowConfiguration(worker_count=2, parameter_server_count=1)`.

+### TF_CONFIG

-In TensorFlow, the `TF_CONFIG` environment variable is required for training on multiple machines.
-For TensorFlow jobs, Azure ML will configure and set the `TF_CONFIG` variable appropriately for each worker before executing your training script.
-You can access `TF_CONFIG` from your training script if you need to via `os.environ['TF_CONFIG']`.
+In TensorFlow, the **TF_CONFIG** environment variable is required for training on multiple machines.
+For TensorFlow jobs, Azure ML will configure and set the TF_CONFIG variable appropriately for each worker before executing your training script.

+You can access TF_CONFIG from your training script if you need to: `os.environ['TF_CONFIG']`.

 Example `TF_CONFIG` set on a chief worker node:
 ```json